How To Make Money Off a Class-Action Lawsuit

 Who Can File a Class-Action Lawsuit?

 Class actions are complex to file and hard to manage.
-Under Federal Rules of Civil Procedure 23, the people who propose to represent a class in federal court must show:
+Under Federal Rules of Civil Procedure 23, the people who propose to represent a class in federal court must prove to a district court that:

 - The number of class members makes it impracticable to join them in the action.